8 Kids’ Books About Bullying Every Parent Should Own

 Llama Llama and the Bully Goat

 Finding story books about bullying isn’t easy, especially if you are concerned about scaring your young child.
 In the lighthearted picture book, part of the series by Anna Dewdney, Llama Llama and the Bully Goat, Llama Llama confronts a bully for the very first time.
 This fun book is a great way to start talking about being kind and speaking up when someone is using mean words or picking on others and is written for children 2- to 5-years old.
-While you’re at it, check out the 15+ best books to read as children (and adults).

 I Like Myself!